When the days get shorter and the weather turns colder, nothing beats a one pan chicken chasseur!

-- Melt the remaining butter in the pan, add the shallot and cook gently until softened but not browned.
-Add the mushrooms and cook covered, over moderate heat for 3 minutes.
+- Melt the remaining butter in the pan, add the shallot and caster sugar, then cook gently until softened and caramelised.
+Add the mushrooms and brown them, over moderate heat for 3 minutes.

-- Add the flour and cook, stirring constantly, for 1 minute.
-Stir in the white wine, brandy, tomato purée and stock.
+Add the tomato purée and stock.
 Bring to the boil, stirring constantly, then reduce the heat and add the tarragon.
 Season.

 - Return the chicken to the pan, cover and simmer for 30 minutes, or until the chicken is tender and cooked through.